jeremyckahn/kapi/README.md

 From the instant this method is called, `myCircle` will move 100 pixels to the right of its current position, to the 50th pixel down in the canvas, and fade to red.
 This will happen over the course of two seconds, which is defined by the first parameter.

 Immediate Actions, like keyframes, are chainable.
-It is easiest to use Immediate Actions with animations that only have one keyframe, defined on keyframe zero.
-However, mixing Immediate Actions with keyframe is entirely valid.
+It is easiest - and recommended - to use Immediate Actions with animations that only have one keyframe, defined on keyframe zero.
+However, mixing Immediate Actions with keyframes is entirely valid.
+It's just really hard to achieve the effect you might be going for.

     myCircle.keyframe(0, {
       x : 100,